A Novel Unified Framework for Solving Reachability, Viability and Invariance Problems: Conclusions

 \section{Conclusions}

-The works presented in this paper propose a unified framework for addressing reachability, viability and invariance problems.
-In this framework, the reachable, viable and invariant sets are characterized by some non-zero level sets of different value functions which are approximated by recursion and interpolation.
-Such a mechanism can effectively avoid the construction of dissipation function, which is an optimization problem in level set method and is difficult to be solved in non-affine nonlinear systems.
-Therefore, compared to the level set method, the generality of the proposed method is relatively better.
-It also avoids the construction of the signed distance function of the target set which act as the terminal condition of the HJ PDE, such that it can handle the irregular target sets.
+This paper proposes a unified framework for dealing with reachability and invariance problems.
+In this framework, the reachable or invariant sets with different time horizons are characterized by a family of non-zero sublevel sets of the solution of an HJ PDE with a running cost function, which is approximated by recursion and interpolation.
+This mechanism avoids the computation of the dissipation function and can reduce storage space consumption compared to the level set method.
+It also avoids the construction of the signed distance function of the target set, which acts as the terminal condition of the HJ PDE, such that it can handle the irregular target sets.

-The primary weakness of the proposed method, and many others, is the exponential growth of memory and computational cost as the system dimension increases \cite{a008,i7}.
-Some approaches have been proposed to mitigate these costs, such as projecting the reachable/viable/invariant set of a high-dimensional system into a collection of lower dimensional subspaces \cite{a002,i8,i9} and exploiting the structure of the system using the principle of timescale separation and solving these problems in a sequential manner \cite{i10,i11,i12}.
+The suggested method, like many others, suffers from the exponential escalation in memory and computational cost as the system's dimension grows (\cite{a008,i7}).
+To overcome this problem, some ideas are worth taking into account, such as decomposing a high-dimensional system into a number of lower-dimensional subsystems based on dependencies (\cite{a002,i9,ijc1}) or differences in the rate of change (\cite{i12}) between state variables, and solving these sub-problems sequentially.

-To improve the interpolation algorithm to reduce the required quantity of grids might be another effective approach to overcome the curse of dimensionality.
-These will be considered in our future work.
+Improving the interpolation algorithm to reduce the required quantity of grids might be another effective approach to overcome the curse of dimensionality. { Furthermore, in our method, different running cost functions can be constructed for real problems, such as fuel consumption, distance traveled per unit of time.
+Then some more generalized reachability or invariance problems can be discussed.
+These will be considered in our future work. }